Learn how to start project-based learning in just 5 days of FREE on demand training!

 Incorporating different learning styles into your activity will help keep these students engaged and enhance learning for everyone!

 - Visual (spatial): pictures, images, and spatial understanding

 - Aural (auditory-musical): sound and music

 - Verbal (linguistic): words, both in speech and writing

 - Logical (mathematical): logical activities with reasoning opportunities

 - Social (interpersonal): group or partner work

 - Solitary (intrapersonal): independent work

 Surprisingly, these students are often the ones that get left behind.
 We’re used to handling students that struggle, but the ones that already know the concept baffle us.
-You might have some lessons with none of these students, and that’s ok.
-You should still always plan for this group, even if you think the concept is way too hard for a student to possibly have already mastered!
+You might have some lessons these students don’t take part in, and that’s ok.
+However, you should still always plan for this group, even if you think the concept is way too hard for a student to possibly have already mastered!

 Although it benefits students to help other students, you want to mix in activities that allow them to go beyond the activity.
 Extended inquiry is the best way for these students to get the most out of the activity.
 Plan extra work that allows these students to go above and beyond, not just extra worksheets of the same practice problems.